rpianezza/GenomeDelta/Manual.md

   two regions will be merged.
 Increasing this distance could create artifacts and chimeric sequences, but could find more fragmented regions (es. re-invading TEs). **Default = 100**.
+- `--min_bitscore` -\> to find repetitive clusters, GD is using BLAST.
+  The output is filtered based on the **bitscore** value, with default set to 1000 to only consider high quality alignments.
+If you want to find small sequences, you may want to decrease this parameter.

 ### Call GenomeDelta giving a BAM file as input